victorlaerte/wedeploy.com/node/electric/src/pages/tutorials/geolocation-search/add-config-files/index.md

 ##### Data

-1. Open the `tutorial-geolocation-search` folder in a code editor.
+1. Open the `geolocation-search-tutorial` folder in a code editor.
 2. Create a new file named `wedeploy.json` inside the `db` folder.
 3. In that file, paste this code: